jenskutilek/vfbLib-rust/FILEFORMAT.md

 ```
 06 01               u16     262
-00 00
+00 00               u16     0
 ```

 ## Data entries

-After the header, the data is organized in “entries”, which consist of a key, detailing the [meaning](vfb-reader/src/vfb_constants.rs) and data format of the entry, a data length value, and the actual data.
+After the header, the data is organized in type-length-value “entries”, which consist of a key, detailing the [meaning](vfb-reader/src/vfb_constants.rs) and data format of the entry, a data length value, and the actual data.

 ### Entry with a data size greater than 0 and less than or equal to `u16::MAX` (65535)